cayeborreo/spunky-potato/content/posts/201908/going-beyond-our-echo-chambers.md

 ---

-**With the advent of social media, "echo chambers"** has suddenly become a buzzword. _Like attracts like_ is understood as a core principle in many tech giants' algorithms, as they dictate your feed by showing you more of the things you interact with—because that's where the money is.
+**With the advent of social media, _echo chambers_** has suddenly become a buzzword.
+"Like attracts like" is understood as a core principle in many tech giants' algorithms, as they dictate your feed by showing you more of the things you interact with—because that's where the money is.
 (One buying hack out there is if you want to purchase something, just Google it multiple times and wait for the related ads and discounts to pop up during your normal web browsing sessions.)

 So yes, imagine you attracting all the things you like forming a bubble around you, leaving no space for opposing viewpoints or things you are honestly indifferent about.
 You might not even know these viewpoints exist, because the bubble has formed a filter around you.
 Everything within it is mostly varied forms of validation and things you've liked before.